portertech/sensu-ruby-sik/README.md

 ## Usage

-Require the library and configure the client.
+Require the library and configure the Sensu Backend API client.

 ```ruby
 require "sensu/sik"